ansible/community-ansible-dev-tools-image/README.md

 Containerfile](https://github.com/ansible/community-ansible-dev-tools-container/blob/main/final/Containerfile) from this repository.
 Update the `FROM` instruction to point to your preferred image and build it using `podman` or `docker`.

-**Note:** The container-in-container support is added by referencing the [podman image](https://github.com/containers/image_build/tree/main/podman) definition.
+**Note:** The container-in-container support is added with the help of the [podman image](https://github.com/containers/image_build/tree/main/podman) definition.
 For more information, read [How to use Podman inside of a container](https://www.redhat.com/sysadmin/podman-inside-container).

 ## Related Links